 Posting your work early allows you to register your discovery prior to publication in a journal.
-A DOI timestamps your work and you can start earning citations.
-Once public, your work can be cited, commented on, and shared by you or others.
+A DOI timestamps your work, and once public, your preprint can be cited, commented on, and shared by you or others.

-Click the Submit button, create an account, and then follow the instructions to upload your manuscript and figures.
-After you submit your paper to Research Square, it will be checked by our editorial staff to ensure it meets our standards for online posting.
+Click Submit a preprint, create an account, and then follow the instructions to upload your manuscript and figures.
+After you submit your paper to Research Square, it will be checked by our editorial staff to ensure it meets our requirements for online posting.
 We'll email you when your paper is posted online and ready to be shared.
-At that time, you'll receive a DOI and a link to the public version of your article to share with others.
+At that time, you'll receive a DOI and a link to the public version of your preprint to share with others.

 Read our full editorial policies here.

-A Digital Object Identifier (DOI) is a persistent record that your work has been published online and is part of the scholarly record.
+A Digital Object Identifier (DOI) is a persistent, unique string of characters associated with an online document, indicating that it has been published online and is part of the scholarly record.
 This means the work can be cited by other researchers in the knowledge that the cited article will be permanently available through the DOI link.

 DOIs from Research Square are issued through Crossref, who have a specific DOI structure for preprints.
 This allows them to be linked to the final published journal article.